dpajak-synaptics/on-device-ai-assistant/README.md

 **Q** - What can I see?
 **A** - I can see a {call_vision} (Vision model invoked for object recognition.)

-## Audio Configuration

-Application searches waits for a USB audio device to be connected to ALSA. e.g. `plughw:1,0`.

 ---